eswan18/ethanswan.com/_posts/2019-02-03-automation-8451-link.md

 ---
 layout: post
 date: 2019-02-03
+categories:
+- 84.51˚
-title: Automation Article on 84.51˚ Tech Blog
+title: Automation at 84.51˚
 ---

-My colleague Dominick Ghirardo and I wrote a short piece for the 84.51˚ Tech Blog on approaching automation in data science:
+My colleague Dominick Ghirardo and I wrote a short piece for our company's tech blog on approaching automation in data science:
 [link](https://www.8451.com/forward-thinking/automation-at-8451)